manavendradesai/vector_field_histogram/README.md

 A GitHub repository that implements the Vector Field Histogram (VFH) navigation algorithm on a Turtlebot3.
+VFH is used to select waypoints in an obstacle-free space and the Dynamic Window Approach (DWA) is used to plan smooth paths to the waypoint and select appropriate robot velocities.

 VFH_only.mp4 provides a demo of the VFH in action.
 VFH provides a (blue) waypoint in obstacle-free space.